ptc-iot-sharing/MonacoEditorTWX/README.md

 ## Installation

-Setting up Monaco Editor for ThingWorx requires creating a browser user script that will "inject" the editor into all ThingWorx Composer environments.
-This installation option requires no extension import into the ThingWorx server, and will always use the latest version of the editor.
+Setting up Monaco Editor for ThingWorx requires creating a browser user script that will "inject" the editor into all ThingWorx Composer environments. **This installation option requires no extension import into the ThingWorx server**, and will always use the latest version of the editor.

-1. Install a browser addon for creating userscripts.
+1. **Install a browser addon for creating userscripts**.
 Depending on your browser of choice, you can use:
    *  For Chrome/Edge or other Chromium based browsers: [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
    *  For Firefox: [TamperMonkey](https://addons.mozilla.org/ro/firefox/addon/tampermonkey/)
    *  For Safari: [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887?mt=12)

 If your company policy disallows the use of browser extensions, please the refer to the [Alternative installation options](#alternative-installation-options).

-2. Install the _user script_: navigate to https://greasyfork.org/en/scripts/389994-thingworx-load-monaco-editor and click the Install button.
+2. **Install the _user script_**: navigate to https://greasyfork.org/en/scripts/389994-thingworx-load-monaco-editor and click the Install button.
 Then confirm the installation.
 3. Monaco editor is now enabled for **ALL** ThingWorx environments you navigate to.
 To disable it, just disable the userscript from the addon dashboard.

 Notes:
 * The userscript above will always reference the latest released version of Monaco Editor.
 * In the New Composer (Thingworx 8.4 and later), all editors will be replaced with the Monaco editor, including the script editor, subscription editor, CSS editor, expression editor and other JSON/XML editors.
 * The last Monaco Editor extension that is compatible with the Old Composer (8.3 or earlier) is version [v1.16.1](https://github.com/ptc-iot-sharing/MonacoEditorTWX/releases/tag/v1.16.1).
 Import of the zip package is needed for this version.
-* If you want to also use the MonacoEditor widget, to display code during mashup runtime, you will need to import the ThingWorx extension listed under [**Releases**](https://github.com/ptc-iot-sharing/MonacoEditorTWX/releases).
+* The extension listed under [**Releases**](https://github.com/ptc-iot-sharing/MonacoEditorTWX/releases) should only be installed if you want to use the Monaco Editor as a ThingWorx mashup widget, to display code in a mashup.
 It should be the one named _MonacoScriptEditor-VERSION.zip_.

 ### Removing